 Finally, we want to save all the work we did in an RData object.
-This will save all of the objects we have listed in our R Environment right now, so we can load them into R later (like in a future lab!).
+This will save all of the objects we have listed in our R Environment right now, so we could load them into R later.
+It's a great habit to get into to save your work!

 '''

-save.image("~/Desktop/RNA-seq data analysis/afterAnalysis.RData")
+save.image("afterAnalysis.RData")

 '''